 7. A Skiing Trip which is also a Cultural Trip!

-When you go skiing anywhere else, if you take away the skiing then it can easily be described as just a trip to a hotel or chalet and nothing else – perhaps with some good food and drink.
-But, go on a skiing trip to Japan and even if you take away the skiing, you will find that you have been left with many memories of the people, of the cuisine and of Japanese culture.
+When you go skiing anywhere else, if you take away the skiing, then it can easily be described as just a trip to a hotel or chalet and nothing else – perhaps with some good food and drink.
+But, go on a skiing trip to Japan, and even if you take away the skiing, you will find that you have been left with many memories of the people, cuisine, and Japanese culture.

-Everywhere you go you will be reminded of how unique Japanese culture is, from temples and shrines high up in the mountains which represent the strong traditions of Japan’s past, to the shining lights of Akihabara in Tokyo which highlights modern Japan’s fractured yet interconnected sub-cultures.
+Everywhere you go, you will be reminded of how unique Japanese culture is, from temples and shrines high up in the mountains that represent the strong traditions of Japan’s past, to the shining lights of Akihabara in Tokyo, highlighting modern Japan’s fractured yet interconnected sub-cultures.

 8. Ramen, Sake & More – Amazing food and drink!

-After a good morning’s worth of skiing, or a busy afternoon of skiing, part of what makes skiing so fun is relaxing with good food and drink afterwards.
-And oh boy does Japan have great food and drink!
-There is nothing like coming off the slopes for a bowl of ramen or heaping plate of curry at lunchtime, or taking it easy with a hot cup of sake in the evening.
+After a good morning’s worth of skiing, or a busy afternoon of skiing, part of what makes skiing so fun is relaxing with good food and drink afterward.
+And oh boy, does Japan have great food and drink!
+There is nothing like coming off the slopes for a bowl of ramen or a heaping plate of curry at lunchtime, or taking it easy with a hot cup of sake in the evening.

-Your culinary experiences will differ depending on the area of Japan that you visit, with ramen being particularly well known up in the mountains of Hokkaido, and with some resort restaurants offering western style food and others more Japanese style, and in many cases both.
-In smaller resorts there might just be a food court with food like Japanese curry or hayashi rice.
+Your culinary experiences will differ depending on the area of Japan that you visit, with ramen being particularly well known up in the mountains of Hokkaido, and with some resort restaurants offering western-style food and others more Japanese style, and in many cases both.
+There might just be a food court with food like Japanese curry or Hayashi rice in smaller resorts.